The following Public Law practice note Produced in partnership with Judy Nokes provides comprehensive and up to date legal information covering:

 Given the government promotion of open data and transparency, the use and re-use of Crown copyright material is encouraged, and for this reason the Open Government Licence was developed.
 See Practice Note: Open Government Licence.

 Crown copyright is defined under section 163 of the Copyright, Designs and Patents Act 1988 (CDPA 1988) as ‘works made by officers or servants of the Crown in the course of their duties’.
-Crown copyright
+Crown copyright can be exercised in varying degrees, depending on the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.